Residence Act: Compromise and adoption

 Congress agreed to the compromise, which narrowly passed as the Residence Act.
 Jefferson got the Virginia delegates to support the bill with the debt provisions, and Hamilton convinced the New York delegates to agree to the Potomac site for the capital.
 The bill was approved by the Senate by a vote of 14 to 12 on July 1, 1790, and by the House of Representatives by a vote of 31 to 29 on July 9, 1790.
 Washington signed the act into law one week later on July 16.
-The Assumption Bill narrowly passed the Senate on July 16, 1790, followed by passage in the House on July 26.
+The Funding Act narrowly passed the Senate on July 16, 1790, followed by passage in the House on July 26.

 The Residence Act specified that the capital be located along the Potomac River between the Eastern Branch (the Anacostia River) and the Connogochegue (near Williamsport and Hagerstown, Maryland), and encompass an area of no more than "ten miles square" (10 mi on a side, for a maximum area of 100 mi2).

 The act gave US president George Washington the authority to decide the exact location and hire a surveyor.
 The President was required to have suitable buildings ready for Congress and other government offices by the first Monday in December 1800 (Monday, December 1, 1800); the federal government would provide financing for all public buildings.

 The act specified that the laws of the state from which the area was ceded would apply in the federal district.
 Thus, Maryland laws applied on the eastern side of the Potomac, and Virginia laws applied on the western side in the District of Columbia until the government officially took residence.
 Upon assuming control of the federal district in 1800, Congress would have full authority over local matters within the District of Columbia.

-To garner enough votes to pass the Assumption Bill, Hamilton also needed votes from the Pennsylvania delegates.
+To garner enough votes to pass the Funding Act, Hamilton also needed votes from the Pennsylvania delegates.
 That led to the decision to designate Philadelphia as the temporary capital city of the United States federal government for ten years until the permanent capital was ready.
 Congress reconvened in Philadelphia on December 6, 1790, at Congress Hall.